bark-simulator/bark-ml/Readme.md

 env = gym.make("merging-v0")
 ```

-In the merging scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once the states are in a pre-defined range (velocity range of `[5m/s, 15m/s]`, polygonal area on the left lane, and theta range of `[-0.15rad, 0.15rad]`).
+In the merging scenario, the ego agent's goal is a `StateLimitGoal` on the left lane that is reached once its states are in a pre-defined range (velocity range of `[5m/s, 15m/s]`, polygonal area on the left lane, and theta range of `[-0.15rad, 0.15rad]`).
 A positive reward (`+1`) is given for reaching the goal and a negative reward for having a collision or leaving the drivable area (`-1`).

 The merging scenario can use discrete or continuous actions: